Office of Capital Projects

 Complete & Green Streets Program Overview

-The City of Cleveland’s Complete & Green Streets (CGS) program seeks to incorporate design elements in roadway projects that expand opportunities for travel via modes like walking, biking, and transit and reduce environmental impact within the City of Cleveland.
+The goal of the City of Cleveland’s Complete & Green Streets (CGS) program is to design roadway projects that expand travel opportunities for modes like walking, biking, and transit; improve green infrastructure/environmental goals (e.g. lower stormwater runoff, increase tree canopy) and; improve overall safety for all roadway users.

 Below is how the CGS process works:

-• An inter-departmental City staff team meets regularly to review and discuss Complete & Green Streets projects and related topics.
+• A multi-department City staff team meets regularly to review and discuss potential Complete & Green Streets projects.

-• Quarterly project presentations are made to the Transportation Infrastructure Advisory Committee (TIAC) for feedback at the earliest stage of project planning.
-Updates on other projects, plans, funding and related topics are also shared.
+• Once a project is selected, it is presented to the Transportation Infrastructure Advisory Committee (TIAC) for design comments (i.e. feedback) at the earliest stage of project planning.
+Updates on other projects, plans, funding and related topics are also shared at these quarterly, public meetings.

-• Any differences between staff and TIAC recommendations and the final project scope are documented as exceptions and posted publicly once the project finishes the design phase prior to construction.
+• Once the design is finalized, any differences between staff and TIAC recommendations are documented and posted publicly prior to construction.

-MOCAP also produces a newsletter summarizing all CGS + trail project activity happening throughout the city each month (click here to read or subscribe).
+• A CGS progress report is published each year.
+In addition to the report, the City produces a monthly newsletter summarizing all CGS + trail project activity happening throughout the city (click here to read or subscribe).

 A key component of the CGS program is the opportunity for expanded community engagement through the establishment of a 10-person Transportation Infrastructure Advisory Committee (TIAC).